 Every other weekend is perhaps the most well known and common child custody schedule.
 But other parenting timetables can be better for children, allowing them to see both their parents often.
-Here are the best alternatives to the every other weekend routine.

 Problems with the Every Other Weekend Custody Schedule

 An every other weekend schedule means that you have a custodial parent and a non-custodial (or occasional) parent.
 A child lives with one parent and visits the other parent on alternating weekends.
 Usually, parenting responsibilities are more even for school holidays, which may be shared 50/50.

 The biggest problem with the simple every other weekend schedule is the gap between regular visits with the secondary carer, who is usually the father.
 Even if that parent collects the child from school on Friday afternoon for a visit and drops them back there on Monday morning, there is a gap of more than 11 days until the next “other weekend” begins.
 This long absence happens even fortnight.

 Routinely going for 11+ days without seeing a parent obviously harms the parent-child relationship.
 The parent is rarely there for unexpected life events.
 And they cannot effectively guide the child on a daily basis.
 Although digital and other forms of communication can help bridge the separation gap, the non-custodial parent is typically not present and can only have a limited influence on a child’s upbringing.

 When You Can Move Away from Every Other Weekend

 Given the relationship costs, really an every other weekend schedule is best only if the parents live a considerable distance from one another.
 Distance makes regular travel between homes impractical.
 In particular, getting a child to and from school each day takes too long from the distant parent’s home.